Sciss/LucreData/README.md

 ### statement

 (C)opyright 2011 Hanns Holger Rutz.
-This software is released under the "GNU General Public License":http://github.com/Sciss/LucreData/blob/master/licenses/LucreData-License.txt .
+This software is released under the [GNU General Public License](http://github.com/Sciss/LucreData/blob/master/licenses/LucreData-License.txt).

 This is a sandbox project for implementing and probing various data structures in the Scala programming language related to marked ancestor problems and spatial nearest neighbour queries.